-MECA 484 Civionics 3(3,0)

-Applications of mechatronic techniques to civil construction.
-This course will provide engineers with background necessary to aid in optimizing design techniques and understanding infrastructure performance, behavior and state of condition.
-The successful integration of intelligent sensing of innovative structures will allow civil structural engineers to expand the design envelope and introduce new design concepts, materials and innovation in civil engineering.
-Prerequisite: Instructor's consent.
+MECA 484 Civionics 3(3,0) engineers with understanding successful inte structural eng f mechatronic techniques to civil construction.
+This of h background necessary to aid in optimizing design infrastructure performance, behavior and state egration of intelligent sensing of innovative structu ineers to expand the design envelope and intro- ierials and innovation in civil engineering.
+Prereq emand. n techniques and of condition.
+The res will allow civil duce new design

+MECA 485 Autotronics 3(3,0) This course explores topics such as sensors and actuato rs in automotive, n systems, can protocol, electronics circuits aut pension and steering, engine management and on , Prerequisite: Instructor's consent.
 On demand.

-MECA 485 Autotronics 3(3,0)

-This course explores topics such as sensors and actuators in automotive, communication systems, can protocol, electronics circuits automotive standard, electronic suspension and steering, engine management and on board diagnostics.
-Prerequisite: Instructor's consent.
-On demand.

-MECA 498 | Special Topics in Mechatronics Engineering 3(3,0)

-Guided study and research on topics related to the major.
-Prerequisite: Instructor's consent.
-On demand.
+MECA 498 Special Topics in Mechatronics Engineering 3(3,0) Guided study and research on topics related to the major.
+Prereq uisite: Instructor's consent.
+On c lemand.

-MECA 515 Modern Control Systems 3(3,0)

-In this course the student learns how to use data and correlate them to physical theory to build state space and control models; design, build and test controllability, feedback, observability, and stability in addition to black box modeling in both time and frequency domain.
+MECA 515 Modern Control Systems 3(3,0) In this course the student learns how to use data and correlate them to physical theory to build state space and control models; design, build and test controllability, feedback, D 400 observability, and stability in addition to black box modeling in both time and frequency domain.
 Prerequisite: MECA 440.
 On demand.